prucha/stock-cube/README.md

 A quick Unity 'sketch', bringing stock quotes into virtual reality.

-The demo was created in Unity3d (Version 5.2.2.f1), and was built for the Oculus Rift DK2.
+The demo was created in Unity3d (Version 5.2.2.f1), running on a Windows 10 PC, with Oculus PC Runtime V.0.8.0.0-beta installed.
-It was been tested on a Windows 10 PC, with Oculus PC Runtime V.0.8.0.0-beta installed.
+The app was built and tested on both Oculus Rift and Samsung Gear VR.

 The demo's script logic all stems from this file:
 Assets/Scripts/StockCubeController.cs